RFD 125

 A number of outstanding questions remain, especially relating to access to telemetry data for both customers and Oxide.
 This section attempts to constrain possible answers to these questions, in the context of using ClickHouse as the underlying storage system.
 No determinations have been or will be made at this time — this section simply provides notes about important open questions and avenues for tackling them using ClickHouse.

 • How will we expose raw data from all the components in the system that generate it?
-(See [_event_based_vs_metric_based] for a partial proposal.)
+(See Event-based vs. metric-based for a partial proposal.)

 • This is still unclear.
 We’d like a Rust library that allows easy definition of metric data, and that exposes this via some network endpoint.
 But no details beyond the above section are clear at this time.